top of page

 • Show you how I tackle a challenging genealogy problem, so you can do the same.

 Recently, I resolved a genealogy brick wall on my paternal line.
 Until I broke through the wall, I want to bang my head or pull my hair out.
-I have been working on my genealogy dead end known as John Townley from Cincinnati, Ohio for over 10 years.
+I have been working on my genealogy dead end, John Townley from Cincinnati, Ohio, for over 10 years.

 10 YEARS!

-I did this only after I exhausted all online records, researched around records that were never created, and researched relatives that lived in the same place.
-(All things mentioned in a previous post defining genealogy brick walls.)
+did this only after I exhausted all online records, researched around records that were never created, and researched relatives who lived in the same place.
+(These are all things mentioned in a previous post defining genealogy brick walls.)

-Let me introduce you to my genealogy brick wall case study for John Townley, He’ll form the backbone of a multi-part series of how I cracked the case.
-Let's get started with the beginning steps of tackling this brick wall.
+Let me introduce you to my genealogy brick wall case study for John Townley.
+He'll form the backbone of a multi-part series on how I cracked the case.
+Let's get started with the steps to tackling this brick wall.

 Step One: Review What You Know